seancorfield/seancorfield.github.io/source/_posts/2016-01-31-testing-with-boot.markdown

     (merge-env! :dependencies '[[adzerk/boot-test "1.0.7" :scope "test"]])
     (require '[adzerk.boot-test :refer [test]])

 Now you can do `boot test` and run any tests in any of the namespaces in your source paths.
-Unfortunately there was no equivalent for Boot so this was my first chance to roll up my sleeves and write a Boot task as a standalone project.
+Unfortunately there was no equivalent for Expectations so this was my first chance to roll up my sleeves and write a Boot task as a standalone project.
 The result is [boot-expectations](https://github.com/seancorfield/boot-expectations).
 Add a dependency on `[seancorfield/boot-expectations "1.0.5" :scope "test"]` and then refer in the `expectations` task:

     (merge-env! :dependencies '[[seancorfield/boot-expectations "1.0.5" :scope "test"]])
     (require '[seancorfield.boot-expectations :refer [expectation]])